Accepting participants without ADHD, ASD and/or Learning Disabilities for all studies.

 Funding: National Institute of Child Health and Human Development (Award #: 5P50HD103538-03)

 Description: This research study examines brain-based differences in childhood sleep patterns associated with autism spectrum disorders.
-Participants complete a half-day (4 hours) appointment that includes an IQ assessment, a saliva collection using a saliva sampling kit, a 30-minute practice Magnetic Resonance Imaging (MRI) scan to learn about the MRI scanning environment, and a 1-hour MRI scan.
-Participants also receive an actiwatch and sleep journal to take home for two weeks.
-The actiwatch is a device similar to a FitBit that collects data on light exposure and movement to assess sleep disruption.
+Participants complete a half-day (4 hours) appointment that includes a cognitive assessment, a saliva collection using a saliva sampling kit, a 30-minute practice Magnetic Resonance Imaging (MRI) scan to learn about the MRI scanning environment, and a 1-hour MRI scan.
+Participants will also receive sleep tracking equipment and a sleep journal to take home for two weeks.

 Eligible Age Range: 8 years, 0 months through 12 years, 11 months

-Time Commitment: Participation in this study requires one half-day appointment (4 hours) and two weeks of wearing a actiwatch (sleep watch)
+Time Commitment: Participation in this study requires one half-day appointment (4 hours) and two weeks of wearing sleep tracking equipment

 Compensation: $125 total